DavidYKay/davidykay.github.io/_posts/2015-12-17-Why-You-Should-Use-Automated-Testing-For-Healthcare-App-Development.md

 <center> [Photo](https://en.wikipedia.org/wiki/Tony_Hoare#/media/File:Sir_Tony_Hoare_IMG_5125.jpg) by [Rama](//commons.wikimedia.org/wiki/User:Rama) / CC BY-SA 2.0 fr </center>
 </center>

-So, in closing, tests are an excellent tool for defining HOW a module should work and verifying that it does work that way.
-But, as with any tool, garbage in, garbage out.
-It's hard to cover every last edge case.
+So, in closing, tests are an excellent tool for **defining** *HOW* a module should work and **verifying** that it does work that way.
+But, as with any tool, garbage in, garbage out: your tests are only as strong as the work that went in to defining them.

+Chase down those edge cases and best of luck!

-Please stay tuned for the next post, where we'll be looking at how to use continuous integration to keep your app in a continual state of readiness.
+Please stay tuned for the next post, where we'll be looking at how to use **continuous integration** to keep your app in a continual state of readiness.

 ## Feedback